plivo/plivo-node/README.md

 ```

 ### More examples
-Refer to the [Plivo API Reference](https://www.plivo.com/docs/sms/api/overview/) for more examples.
-Also refer to the [guide to setting up dev environment](https://www.plivo.com/docs/sdk/server/node-sdk/) on [Plivo Developers Portal](https://www.plivo.com/docs/sms/quickstart/node-expressjs/) to setup an Express server & use it to test out your integration in under 5 minutes.
+Refer to the [Plivo API Example](https://github.com/plivo/plivo-examples-node) for more examples.
+Also refer to the [guides for configuring the Express server to run various scenarios](https://www.plivo.com/docs/sms/quickstart/node-expressjs/) & use it to test out your integration in under 5 minutes.

 ## Reporting issues
 Report any feedback or problems with this version by [opening an issue on Github](https://github.com/plivo/plivo-node/issues).